dzikrimaulana87/esperanya-os/README.md

 ## Installation Guide
 1. Download the Esperanya OS ISO file from [download link].
+> [!NOTE]
+> Additional steps for the ISO version include a custom kernel, decompress the DAA file to ISO, you can use [Power ISO].
-2. Prepare bootable media such as a USB flash drive or blank DVD.
+3. Prepare bootable media such as a USB flash drive or blank DVD.
-3. Create bootable media using software like Rufus (for USB) or appropriate DVD burning software.
+4. Create bootable media using software like Rufus (for USB) or appropriate DVD burning software.
-4. Boot your computer from the bootable media you have created.
+5. Boot your computer from the bootable media you have created.
-5. Select the "Install Esperanya OS" option from the boot menu.
+6. Select the "Install Esperanya OS" option from the boot menu.
-6. Follow the installation steps displayed on the screen.
+7. Follow the installation steps displayed on the screen.
 You will be prompted to choose partition options and other system configurations.
-7. On the "Install Additional Software" step, you can choose to install additional software such as multimedia codecs or specific hardware drivers.
+8. On the "Install Additional Software" step, you can choose to install additional software such as multimedia codecs or specific hardware drivers.
-8. Once done, restart your computer and remove the bootable media.
+9. Once done, restart your computer and remove the bootable media.
-9. Congratulations, you have successfully installed Esperanya OS!
+10. Congratulations, you have successfully installed Esperanya OS!

 ## Custom Kernel Versions
 - **Esperanya OS without Custom Kernel 6.6.28esperanya1**: This version does not include a custom kernel in the system.